StellaSTWong/StellaSTWong.github.io/content/blog/humanitarian101/index.md

 draft = false
 +++

-With conflicts taking place every day not very far from home, I have decided to write this post to organise and share some essential resources on the *basics* of international humanitarian law, operational standards for humanitarian responses, and relevant Business & Human Rights responsibilities.
+With conflicts taking place every day not very far from home, I have decided to write this post to organise and share some essential resources on the *basics* of international humanitarian law, operational standards for humanitarian response, and relevant Business & Human Rights responsibilities.
 Most of them are free and accessible to the public.

 # Core Humanitarian Standard (CHS) on Quality and Accountability

-**The Core Humanitarian Standards on Quality and Accountability (CHS)** ([web](https://www.corehumanitarianstandard.org/)) is a widely recognised standard governing humanitarian action, published by the CHS Alliance, Group URD and Sphere Association.
+**The Core Humanitarian Standard on Quality and Accountability (CHS)** ([web](https://www.corehumanitarianstandard.org/)) is a widely recognised standard governing humanitarian action, published by the CHS Alliance, Group URD and Sphere Association.
 The CHS (updated in 2024) outlines nine commitments and core elements of an accountable and quality humanitarian response.
 It should be used in conjunction with **[the Sphere Handbook](https://spherestandards.org/handbook-2018/)** (2018).

 {{< figure
-  src="Flower-EN.png"
+  src="CoreHumanitarianStandard-EN.png"
-  alt="The Core Humanitarian Standards (2024)"
+  alt="The Core Humanitarian Standard (2024)"
-  caption="The Core Humanitarian Standards 2024 [(Source: Kaya/ CHS Website)](https://kayaconnect.org/)"
+  caption="The Core Humanitarian Standard 2024 (Source: [CHS Website](https://www.corehumanitarianstandard.org/the-standard))"
   attr=""
   attrlink=""
   class="post_image"